bhavyanshu/bhavyanshu.github.com/index.md

   </div>
   <div class="bio-text">
     <p>
     I am a computer science grad with experience in full stack web development and interest in cybersecurity.
-I have been actively contributing to open source projects from past 4 years, mostly developing in PHP, JavaScript and Python.
+I have been actively contributing to open source projects from past 4 years, mostly developing in Ruby, PHP, JavaScript and Python.
 Apart from programming, I enjoy taking part in hackathons, CTF events, etc to enhance my knowledge of best practices in cyber security.
     Do check out my <a href="https://bhavyanshu.me/projects.html">projects</a> section.
     </p>
     <p>Currently staying in